DominicDolan/Mechanica/README.md

 thoroughly tested or documented but feel free to try it out nonetheless

 ### Setting up the project with Gradle
-Clone or download the repository and build with gradle
+Clone or download the repository and build with gradle.

+Building it will require java 12 or later and note that later versions of Java require the latest version of Gradle.

+Try and run one of the samples in the samples module to check that everything is working.

-Create a new Project with gradle.
-In the `settings.gradle.kts` file add:
+To create a new project using this repository, create a new Gradle project and In the `settings.gradle.kts` file add:

 ```kotlin
 includeBuild("C:/path/to/mechanica")